 The Queen of Hearts

-An animated playing card, the Queen of Hearts is Alice’s main antagonist.
+Alice’s main antagonist is an animated playing card, the Queen of Hearts.
 The Queen is nasty to everyone she meets.
-She’s like a walking volcano, always erupting with fury, and her favourite command is “Off with his head!” (or “her head,” in Alice’s case).
-Sensible characters like the Gryphon realize that the Queen never actually succeeds at getting her opponents beheaded, though she terrifies many of her subjects.
+She’s like a walking volcano, constantly erupting with fury, and her favourite command is “Off with his head!” (or “her head,” in Alice’s case).
+Sensible characters like the Gryphon realize that the Queen never succeeds in getting her opponents beheaded, though she terrifies many of her subjects.
 The Queen’s mood never changes; it’s always pitched at the same level of rage.
 But Alice realizes that the Queen has no power over her.
-When Alice defies the Queen at the trial of the Knave of Hearts, Alice’s trial in Wonderland immediately comes to an end.
+When Alice defies the Queen at the trial of the Knave of Hearts, Alice’s trial in Wonderland immediately ends.

 The Duchess is a milder version of the Queen.
-When Alice meets her, the Duchess is alternately cradling and shaking a howling baby.
-Suddenly, she casually tosses the baby to Alice and leaves.
-A few minutes later, the baby turns into a pig and walks away.
+When Alice meets her, the Duchess alternately cradles and shakes a howling baby.
+Suddenly, she casually tosses the Baby to Alice and leaves.
+A few minutes later, the Baby turns into a pig and walks away.
 Alice next meets the Duchess at the royal croquet game, where the Duchess is more friendly.
-As she and Alice chat, the Duchess finds a moral in every topic and practically every sentence.
-None of the morals makes any sense, but the Duchess is proud of them.
+As she and Alice chat, the Duchess finds a moral in every topic and sentence.
+None of the morals make sense, but the Duchess is proud of them.

-When Alice meets the Caterpillar, he’s sitting on top of a mushroom and smoking a hookah.
+When Alice meets the Caterpillar, he sits atop a mushroom and smokes a hookah.
 He contradicts everything Alice says, but he does make her think.
-He also tells her that eating from one side of the mushroom will make her grow taller and eating from the other side will shrink her.
+He also tells her that eating from one side of the mushroom will make her grow taller, and eating from the other side will shrink her.
 After that, Alice is better able to control her size.

 The Cheshire Cat

 The Cheshire Cat is one of the few characters who’s moderately pleasant with Alice.
-He appears and disappears without warning, but when he’s around, he listens to her sympathetically.
+He appears and disappears without warning but listens to her sympathetically when he’s around.
 However, he’s disconcertingly sure that he, Alice, and everyone else in Wonderland are insane.
-Another disconcerting feature of the Cheshire Cat is that he can disappear gradually, leaving only his smile floating in the air.
+Another disturbing feature of the Cheshire Cat is that he can disappear gradually, leaving only his smile floating in the air.

-Bill is a bedraggled lizard who first shows up when the White Rabbit asks him to see who’s plugging up his house; later, as a juror, he writes on his slate with his finger.
+Bill is a bedraggled lizard who first appears when the White Rabbit asks him to check who’s plugging up his house; later, as a juror, he writes on his slate with his finger.